An0m/DNSBlockList/README.md

 ---

-<strike> If a parent domain is inside the list, any subdomains will be skipped. </strike>
+If a second level domain is inside the list, any subdomains will be skipped.

-After around 3 hours of trying to implement a check to remove subdomains of second level domains in the list in python, but getting poor performances (days of estimated time :D), i finally decided to "just do it in golang", and with some binary search trickery.

-It completed.
-In nearly 300ms.
-Not gonna implement it in Python :D

-Man.
-Algorithms.

-It's like an 8% improvement.
-Which doesn't seem like much but it's around 70k lines
+You can also add any domain to suffix.txt to exclude any subdomains from the final list (you cannot exclude subdomains OF subdomains in any other way)